 Transfer sauce to a medium mixing bowl and slowly drizzle in olive oil while whisking constantly to emulsify.
 Season to taste with salt and pepper.
 Refrigerate sauce until ready to serve.

 Using a large spoon, spread tonnato in an even layer on a large serving plate or individual serving plates.
-Arrange tomatoes on top of tonnato, then dollop with small spoonfuls of Calabrian chilies.
+Arrange tomatoes on top of tonnato, then dollop with small spoonfuls of Calabrian chiles.
 Sprinkle sesame seeds and sea salt (if using) over tomatoes, followed by basil leaves.
 If not using sea salt, season tomatoes with kosher salt.
 Serve immediately.

 This salad is meant to celebrate peak tomato season, and won't be nearly as good if made with out-of-season tomatoes.
-The amount of tomatoes for the salad can easily be adjusted to accommodate the number of people you are serving.
+The amount of tomato for the salad can easily be adjusted to accommodate the number of people you are serving.

 Make-Ahead and Storage